 - UNESCO...United Nations Educational, Scientific and Cultural Organization.
 It tries to get countries to sing ‘kumbaya’ through – you guessed it – education, science, and culture.
 It’s the group responsible for things like designating UNESCO World Heritage sites that you’ve prob seen on Nat Geo’s Insta.

 - UNHCR...United Nations High Commissioner for Refugees.
 Also goes by UN Refugee Agency.
 Most of its staff serves on the ground, in 134 countries, doing everything from making sure refugees have access to health care and education, to helping countries set up systems for processing asylum-seekers.

 - UNHRC...United Nations Human Rights Council.
 Not to be confused with the prior acronym.
 Made up of more than 45 countries that promote and protect human rights around the world.

 - UNICEF...United Nations Children’s Fund.
 Remember those boxes you used to carry around while you went trick-or-treating and asked for change?
 You were collecting money for UNICEF.
 It’s all about promoting the rights and well-being of kids around the world.

 WHO...World Health Organization.
-It works with pretty much every country in the world – plus the UN, other international orgs, foundations, and research groups – to make sure people are living a healthy life.
-Think: making sure people have clean air and water, and helping people fight off diseases like Ebola, HIV and cancer by giving them access to vaccines and other meds.
+It’s technically part of the UN.
+And works with pretty much every country in the world – plus other international orgs, foundations, and research groups – to make sure people are living a healthy life.
+Think: making sure people have clean air and water, and helping people fight off diseases like Ebola, HIV, and cancer by giving them access to vaccines and other meds.